JohnAlbin/chroma/README.md

 ## USAGE

-~~Betters docs are coming, but~~ Better docs are now available at http://johnalbin.github.io/chroma/ and here's some quick documentation in the form of example code.
+Full documentation is available at [http://johnalbin.github.io/chroma/](http://johnalbin.github.io/chroma/).
+But here are some quick examples to give you an idea of what Chroma can do.

 ```scss
 @import "chroma";